Dungeon Explorer (1989 video game): Development and release

 Dungeon Explorer was created by most of the same team that would work on several projects such as later entries in the Megami Tensei series, with Kazutoshi "Boo" Ueda and Yōsuke "HotRice" Niino acting as directors.
 Takashi "Hieimon" Hasegawa and Uni "oooo" Arato served as programmers, while artists Hideyuki "Tonny" Yokoyama, Hiroshi "BLADOE" Tsuji and Yoshiaki "Sting" Kitamura were responsible for the pixel art.
 The soundtrack was composed by Tsukasa "Dosanko Macco" Masuko.
 Other people also collaborated in its development, with Star Parodier designer Tadayuki Kawada being also involved with the project as his first work in the video game industry, supervising the graphics and game balancing.

-Dungeon Explorer was first released for the TurboGrafx-16 in Japan by Hudson Soft on March 4, 1989 and later in North America by NEC on November 15 of the same year.
-The game was later re-released for the Wii's Virtual Console in Europe on December 8, 2006 and in North America on January 8, 2007.
+Dungeon Explorer was first released for the PC Engine in Japan by Hudson Soft on March 4, 1989, and later in North America by NEC on November 15 of the same year.
+The game was later re-released for the Wii's Virtual Console in Europe on December 8, 2006, and in North America on January 8, 2007.
 The Wii version could be played with 5 players, with at least one person using a GameCube controller.
 The title was also re-released on the Japanese and North American PlayStation Network.